Everything you need to know about Rinnai Hot Water Systems

 The issues you might see in a Rinnai are the same you’d see with any brand of hot water system after 7 – 15 years of use: leaks, worn thermocouple sensor, thermostat issues or a dripping relief valve.
-These can all be fixed by a qualified plumber, who can get you back to having reliable hot water as soon as possible.
+These can all be fixed by a licensed plumber, who can get you back to having reliable hot water as soon as possible.

 Manuals and Brochures